populationgenomics/production-pipelines/README.md

 # Production pipelines

-## cpg_pipes
+## cpg_pipes python package

 The `cpg_pipes` package provides Python functions that help to design a pipeline powered by [Hail Batch](https://hail.is/docs/batch/service.html), in the context of the CPG infrastructe:
 - Google Cloud,
 - [CPG storage policies](https://github.com/populationgenomics/team-docs/tree/main/storage_policies),
-- The [analysis-runner](https://github.com/populationgenomics/analysis-runner) as a proxy for submissions
+- The [analysis-runner](https://github.com/populationgenomics/analysis-runner) as a proxy for submissions,
 - The [sample-metadata](https://github.com/populationgenomics/sample-metadata) database as a source of input data.

 ### Installation

-Requires Python 3.10.
+Requires Python 3.10

 ```bash
 pip install cpg_pipes